rdmsr/emerald/docs/build-guide.md

 - GNU/Make (build system)
 - Meson (build system)
 - Ninja (build system used with meson)
-- QEMU or any other virtualization softwarei
+- QEMU or any other virtualization software

 ```sh
 # On debian-based distributions